 - Whether any evidence exists that would indicate one parent is unfit to hold custody;

 - How changing the custody arrangement would impact the child's life; and

 - If the child has a preference for either parent(assuming they're old/mature enough to form an opinion without parental influence).

 If the court decides your order modification has merit, they may adjust your custody arrangement to reflect your proposed modification.

 If you are concerned about your ex's parenting habits, you can also ask the court to complete a custody evaluation to help deduce your ex's fitness as a parent.

-Attorney Louis P. Winner has a wealth of experience helping parents pursue their rights in court.
+Attorney Winner Law Group, LLC has a wealth of experience helping parents pursue their rights in court.
 To receive a consultation from our firm, contact us online or give us a call at (502) 812-1889.